cht8687/react-hover/README.md

 `hoverComponent` is for hover object.
 You can modify the css to anything to fit your needs.
 In other words, the whole styles are flexible.

-**Note that you can use AMD instead of ES6 import for exporting this object.
+**Note that you can use other module system instead of ES6 for exporting this object.

 #### `componentHtml`: PropTypes.object.isRequired